 Press release issued: 28 November 2017

-Law School academics Dr. Katie Bales, Professor Alan Bogg and Professor Tonia Novitz have written a Policy Bristol report that presents an evidence informed response to the Taylor Review's employment policy proposals.
+Law School academics Dr. Katie Bales, Professor Alan Bogg and Professor Tonia Novitz have written a Policy Bristol report that presents an evidence informed response to the Taylor Review.

 'Good Work: The Taylor Review of Modern Working Practices' was published in July 2017, following concerns about exploitation in the ‘gig economy’ and aiming to address challenges faced by the UK labour market.
 The independent review set out to assess the effects of new forms of work on worker roles and rights, and to lay out several principles to handle the challenges facing the UK labour market.